 Mayo Celtic Holidays Ltd./Kiltimagh Tourism Association

 The voluntary-run Kiltimagh Tourism Association promotes and develops tourism in this rural area in Co.
 Mayo, as well as organising a number of festivals.
-The Spot-lit supported project here is focused on “Aintoine Raifteirí”, a wandering musician with a fiddle and like so many vagrant musicians of the time he was taught to play an instrument so that they would be able to earn a living.
+The Spot-lit supported project is focused on “Aintoine Raifteirí”, a wandering musician with a fiddle and like so many vagrant musicians of the time he was taught to play an instrument so that they would be able to earn a living.
+Despite the Covid restrictions, Kiltimagh Tourism have been developing their literary tourism offering, a new mural has reached completion, celebrating Raftery an file, the famous Irish language poet, also celebrating the famous Kiltimagh diaspora.

 Cairde Sligo Arts Festival